EricHsia7/pwdgen2/README.md

 ###### regex
 "Regex" represents "regular expression"; it will tell the generator what characters can appear in the generation result.
 In other words, you can use this type to select character sources to be used.
+Regular expression must be provided in full format, including expression and flags.
+F

 ###### list
 A list component can only contain strings, and the generator will randomly choose one to put at the end of the result at one time.